 These safe work procedures are designed to comply with the general requirements of OSHA 29 CFR Part 1926 regulations for the construction industry.
 Many of these work procedures have specific training requirements (e.g., competent persons, qualified persons, licensed persons, certified persons, etc.) that are necessary to comply with OSHA regulations.

-If detailed safety and health standards and compliance information for specific activities like blasting, asbestos abatement, tunneling or confined space high hazard entry is required, contact the Safety Superintendent / Safety Inspector to receive assistance.
+If detailed safety and health standards and compliance information for specific activities like blasting, asbestos abatement, tunneling or confined space entry is required, contact the Superintendent / Safety Manager to receive further assistance.

 Personal Protective Equipment